 If your USB port works fine, you can skip to the next step.

-Unfortunately, you can’t fix faulty USB ports at home unless you have the right equipment.
+Unfortunately, you can’t fix faulty USB ports at home without the right equipment.
 However, since there are multiple USB ports on most laptops and computers, you can use one that works.

-If other components occupy all your USB ports, you can get the damaged port fixed or purchase a neat little device called a USB hub.
+If other components occupy all your USB ports, you can fix the damaged port or purchase a neat device called a USB hub.

-This device frees up your occupied USB ports while improving cable management and making your workspace look cleaner.
+This device frees up your occupied USB ports while improving cable management and cleaning your workspace.

 4. Make sure you have enough storage space for Windows 10